bm295/Event-Sourcing/src/EventSourcingBankAccountWeb/event-sourcing-bank-account-plan.md

 3. `BankAccountApplicationService` loads prior events from `EventStore`.
 4. `BankAccount` consumes those historical events to rebuild current state.
 5. `BankAccountApplicationService` sends the new command to `BankAccount`.
-6. `BankAccount` validates business rules and emits one new domain event:
+6. `BankAccount` validates business rules.
+Valid commands emit one successful domain event:
    - `OpenAccount` -> `AccountOpened`
    - `DepositMoney` -> `MoneyDeposited`
    - `WithdrawMoney` -> `MoneyWithdrawn`
+7. Invalid commands raise a domain rejection; `BankAccountApplicationService` persists `StateTransitionRejected` as a new event instead of mutating prior events.
-7. `BankAccountApplicationService` appends the emitted event to `EventStore`.
+8. `BankAccountApplicationService` appends the emitted event or rejection event to `EventStore` with the expected stream sequence.
-8. `BankAccountApplicationService` forwards that same event to `AccountBalanceProjection`.
+9. `BankAccountApplicationService` forwards the append-only stream to `AccountBalanceProjection`.
-9. `AccountBalanceProjection` consumes the event and emits updated read-model state.
+10. `AccountBalanceProjection` consumes the stream and emits updated read-model state.
-10. `AccountBalanceView` consumes the read-model state and updates the displayed balance/history.
+11. `AccountBalanceView` consumes the read-model state and updates the displayed balance/history.
-11. `EventListView` displays the newly persisted event as a new row with current status.
+12. `EventListView` displays the newly persisted event as a new row with current status.
-12. The UI highlights the components and connections involved in that flow.
+13. The UI highlights the components and connections involved in that flow.

 ## Replay / Rebuild Flow
 1. The user clicks `Replay Events` or `Rebuild State`.